Pieterjaninfo/FailGame/README.md

 # FailGame
 title says all

-It truly is a magnificent game, with its goal to get as much points as possible.
+It truly is a magnificent game, with its goal being to get as much points as possible.
 To play the game download the project as ZIP and then execute RaceGameVeryWows/game.exe - Shortcut.lnk
 **_Warning: Lower volume!_**